By Stephen Slivinski

-Stephen Slivinski is senior economist with the Goldwater Institute.
+Stephen Slivinski is senior economist for the Goldwater Institute.